Digital literacy: Participation gap

 Media theorist Henry Jenkins coined the term participation gap and distinguished the participation gap from the digital divide.
 According to Jenkins, in countries like the United States, where nearly everyone has access to the internet, the concept of the digital divide does not provide enough insight.
 As such, Jenkins uses the term participation gap to develop a more nuanced view of access to the internet.
-Instead of referring to the "have's" vs "have-nots" when referring to digital technologies, Jenkins proposes the participation gap refers to people who have sustained access to and competency with digital technologies due to media convergence.
+Instead of referring to the "haves" vs "have-nots" when referring to digital technologies, Jenkins proposes the participation gap refers to people who have sustained access to and competency with digital technologies due to media convergence.
 Jenkins states that students learn different sets of technology skills if they only have access to the internet in a library or school.
 In particular, Jenkins observes that students who have access to the internet at home have more opportunities to develop their skills and have fewer limitations, such as computer time limits and website filters commonly used in libraries.
 The participation gap is geared toward millennials.
-As of 2008, when this study was created they were the oldest generation to be born in the age of technology.
-As of 2008 more technology has been integrated into the classroom.
-The issue with digital literacy is that students have access to the internet at home which is equivalent to what they interact with in class.
+As of 2008, when this study was created, they were the oldest generation to be born in the age of technology.
+As of 2008, more technology has been integrated into the classroom.
+The issue with digital literacy is that students have access to the internet at home, which is equivalent to what they interact with in class.
 Some students only have access while at school and in a library.
 They aren't getting enough or the same quality of the digital experience.
 This creates the participation gap, along with an inability to understand digital literacy.

 Digital rights

-Digital rights are an individual’s rights that allow them freedom of expression and opinion in an online setting, with roots centered on human theoretical and practical rights.
-It encompasses the individual’s privacy rights when using the Internet, and is essentially responsible for how an individual uses different technologies and how content is distributed and mediated.
-Government officials and policymakers use digital rights as a springboard for enacting and developing policies and laws in order to obtain rights online the same way we obtain rights in real life.
-Private organizations who possess their own online infrastructures also develop rights specific to their property.
-In today’s world, most, if not all materials have shifted into an online setting and public policy has had a major influence in supporting this movement.
-Going beyond traditional academics, ethical rights such as copyright, citizenship and conversation can be attributed to digital literacy because tools and materials nowadays can be easily copied, borrowed, stolen, and repurposed, as literacy is collaborative and interactive, especially in a networked world.
+Digital rights are an individual's rights that allow them freedom of expression and opinion in an online setting, with roots centered on human theoretical and practical rights.
+It encompasses the individual's privacy rights when using the Internet, and is essentially concerned with how an individual uses different technologies and how content is distributed and mediated.
+Government officials and policymakers use digital rights as a springboard for enacting and developing policies and laws to obtain rights online in the same way that we obtain rights in real life.
+Private organizations that possess their online infrastructures also develop rights specific to their property.
+In today's world, most, if not all materials have shifted into an online setting and public policy has had a major influence in supporting this movement.
+Going beyond traditional academics, ethical rights such as copyright, citizenship and conversation can be applied to digital literacy because tools and materials nowadays can be easily copied, borrowed, stolen, and repurposed, as literacy is collaborative and interactive, especially in a networked world.